Perspicacity11/MakersWk7-JavascriptWebApps/contents/13_adding_a_note_ui.md

 # Let the user add a new note

-For this section **we'll go back to our Notes app project.**
+For this section **we'll go back to our Notes app project** — in the `notes-app` directory.

 In the previous section you've learned how to:
  * handle a user interaction event.
  * read an input value.
  * modify the content of the page in reaction to user interaction.

-You'll now apply these new learnings to make a new addition to the notes app, so **the user can add a new note on the page by clicking on a button**.
+You'll now apply these skills to add some functionality to the notes app, so that **the user can add a new note on the page by clicking on a button**.

+We'll test-drive changes to the `NotesView` class so that it will:
+ * handle user interaction
-We'll test-drive changes to the `NotesView` class so it handles user interaction and saves a new note to the model, before refreshing the list of notes.
-You can refer to the previous sections and exercises to help you through this new task.
+ * save a new note to the model
+ * display the updated list of notes

+You can refer to the previous sections and exercises to help you through this task.

 ## Exercise - adding a note

 You'll need to:
- * add a new text input and button on the web page
+ * Add a new text input and button to the web page.
- * test-drive and implement the JS code that allows the user to input a new note title, click the button, and see the new note displayed on the page.
+ * Test-drive and implement the JS code that allows the user to input a new note title, click the button, and see the new note displayed on the page.
     * you should set an event listener in the `NotesView` constructor.
     * the model's `addNote` method should be called to save the new note on the model.
-    * you should use the `displayNotes` method to reflect the changes on the page.
+    * you should use the `displayNotes` method to reflect these changes on the page.

-Below is an example result of what you should have when using the web page:
+Below is an example result of what you should see when using the web page:

 ![Typing in a new note](./resources/new-note-input-1.gif)